konker/konker.dev/packages/chess-o-matic-keyboard/README.md

 You can also pass `settings?: Partial<KeyboardBehaviorSettings>`, but the flat props take precedence when both are provided.

-You can also pass `visibleSettings?: Partial<Record<keyof KeyboardBehaviorSettings, boolean>>` to control which settings are shown in the settings panel.
+You can also pass `visibleSettings?: false | Partial<Record<keyof KeyboardBehaviorSettings, boolean>>` to control which settings are shown in the settings panel.
 Omitted keys default to visible.
+Pass `false` to hide the settings button entirely and let the remaining top-row action buttons expand to fill the row.

 ```tsx
 <ChessKeyboard